 Two of the four islands in the Golden Isles are privately owned, but they’re more accessible than you may think.
 Although Little St. Simons Island and Sea Island are the smallest of the Golden Isles, they pack a lot of punch.
-From five-star dining to miles of untouched beaches, these two private islands will take your breath away and keep you coming back again and again.
+From incredible dining experiences to miles of untouched beaches, these two private islands will take your breath away and keep you coming back again and again.

 Little St. Simons Island